 - Identify small brands that complement your products and partner with them to offer their customers free samples or special discounts.

 - Advertise on Spotify, JioSaavn, or Apple Music to increase your reach.

 Remember to carve out some time for yourself

 This is a tough one, we know that.
 We struggle with this as well.
 But as an entrepreneur, you’re always on the go, and you’re under constant stress.
 Try to block some time in your packed schedule for yourself.
-Exercise a bit, read a book, catch up with a friend, listen to your favourite music, do some yoga, cook.
+Exercise a bit, read a book, catch up with a friend, listen to your favourite music or podcast, work out, cook your favourite meal!
 Whatever you need to de-stress, do that.
 Consider it your daily (or weekly) reset.
 Your business (and your body) will thank you.